Healing with Horses: Sunshine, Rosie, Sunrise

 Her past had been difficult.
 She and her lifelong companion, Conquistador, had been rescued from neglect.
 But she had also been trained in California, competing successfully and earning ribbons at the Pomona Championship Horse Show.

 Sunrise became my trusted trail horse — calm, protective, and reliable.
-She taught me the value of steadiness, intention, and partnership.
+She taught me the value of steadiness, intention, and quiet leadership.

 Lessons from the Herd